Dnieper Hydroelectric Station: Early plans

 While the main objective of these projects was to improve navigation, hydroelectric power generation was developed concurrently, in terms of the "utilization of the freely flowing water".

-G. Graftio's(RU) 1905 project included three dams with a small area of flooding.
+G. Graftio's 1905 project included three dams with a small area of flooding.

 GOELRO plan and construction, 1921–1941

-The Dneprostroi Dam was built on vacated land in the countryside to stimulate Soviet industrialization.
+The Dneprostroi Dam was built on vacated land in the countryside at the old river crossing known as Kichkas just north of Khortytsia island.
+The reason for building it was to stimulate Soviet industrialization.
 A special company was formed called Dniprobud or Dneprostroi (hence the dam's alternative name) that later built other dams on the Dnieper and exists to this day.
-The design for the dam that was accepted dates back to the USSR GOELRO electrification plan which was adopted in early 1920s.
+The design for the dam that was accepted dates back to the USSR GOELRO electrification plan which was adopted in the early 1920s.
 The station was designed by a group of engineers headed by Prof. Ivan Alexandrov, a chief expert of GOELRO, who later became a head of the RSFSR State Planning Commission.
-The station was planned to provide electricity for several aluminum production plants and a high quality iron and steel plant that were also to be constructed in the area.
+The station was planned to provide electricity for several aluminium production plants and a high quality iron and steel plant that were also to be constructed in the area.

 The DniproHES project used the experience gained from the construction of the Sir Adam Beck Hydroelectric Power Stations at Niagara Falls, Ontario, the Hydroelectric Island Maligne, Quebec, and the La Gabelle Generating Station on the St. Maurice River.

-On September 17, 1932, the Soviet government awarded six American engineers (including Hugh Cooper, William V. Murphy, and G. Thompson, engineers of General Electric) with the Order of the Red Banner of Labour for "the outstanding work in the construction of DniproHES".
+On 17 September 1932, the Soviet government awarded six American engineers (including Hugh Cooper, William V. Murphy, and G. Thompson, engineers of General Electric) with the Order of the Red Banner of Labour for "the outstanding work in the construction of DniproHES".

 Soviet industrialization was accompanied by a wide propaganda effort.
 Leon Trotsky, by then out of power, campaigned for the idea within the ruling Politburo in early 1926.
 In a speech to the Komsomol youth movement, he said: